-The “Ask a Question” mailbag: How Much Life Insurance Do I Need?
+From our “Ask a Question” Mailbag: How Much Life Insurance Do I Need?

 “How do I calculate how much life insurance do I need as part of my estate plan?
 My principal goal is making sure I provide for my children until they graduate from college.”